Class Act: Chemistry 101

 Boyle and fellow fourth-year graduate student Rebekah Silva have found a way to offer Caltech undergraduates just that kind of opportunity: a low-stakes way to explore topics in chemistry that pique their interest.
 The pair, both of whom hold student leadership positions at the Caltech Center for Teaching, Learning, and Outreach (CTLO), launched a reinvented course this spring: Chemistry 101.

-Organized as a group of six tutorials, Ch 101 focuses on topics outside of the main chemistry curriculum, including offerings on the history of inorganic chemistry (taught by postdocs William Wolf and Allegra Liberman-Martin), chemical nanoscience (Katherine Rinaldi and postdoc Carlos Read), and ultrafast laser spectroscopy and microscopy (postdoc Mohammed Hassan), astrochemistry (Olivia Wilkins and Cam Buzard) as well as a survey of chemical biology literature (Sam Ho and Bryce Jarman) and a look at trends in cancer treatment strategies (Boyle and Silva).
+Organized as a group of six tutorials, Ch 101 focuses on topics outside of the main chemistry curriculum, including offerings on the history of inorganic chemistry (taught by postdocs William Wolf and Allegra Liberman-Martin), chemical nanoscience (Katherine Rinaldi and postdoc Carlos Read), ultrafast laser spectroscopy and microscopy (postdoc Mohammed Hassan), and astrochemistry (Olivia Wilkins and Cam Buzard), as well as a survey of chemical biology literature (Sam Ho and Bryce Jarman) and a look at trends in cancer treatment strategies (Boyle and Silva).

 With these bite-sized tutorials, which undergrads can take either for a grade or as pass/fail, “students get a chance early on to explore an area with little risk,” says Silva.